VW to try to block emissions audit in constitutional court

-FRANKFURT (Reuters) - Volkswagen AG (VOWG_p.DE) said on Thursday it would petition Germany’s constitutional court in an effort to overturn the appointment of a special auditor to investigate the actions of management in the “Dieselgate” emissions scandal.
+FRANKFURT (Reuters) - Volkswagen AG said on Thursday it would petition Germany’s constitutional court in an effort to overturn the appointment of a special auditor to investigate the actions of management in the “Dieselgate” emissions scandal.

 A lower court appointed the auditor in November, in a victory for shareholder groups that want to establish whether VW bosses withheld market-moving information about the manipulation of vehicle-emissions tests.

-Note: (This version of the story has been corrected to delete erroneous reference to share reaction to U.S. settlement in 6th paragraph)